shenwei356/LexicMap/docs/content/faqs/_index.md

 ### Does LexicMap support short reads?

-LexicMap is mainly designed for sequence alignment with a small number of queries (gene/plasmid/virus/phage sequences) longer than 500 bp by default.
+LexicMap is mainly designed for sequence alignment with a small number of queries (gene/plasmid/virus/phage sequences) longer than 200 bp by default.
-However, some short queries can also be aligned.
+However, short queries can also be aligned.

-For shorter queries like 100-200 bp, just build an index with a smaller `-D/--seed-max-desert`, e.g.,
+If you just want to search long (>1kb) queries for highy similar (>95%) targets, you can build an index with a bigger `-D/--seed-max-desert` (200 by default), e.g.,

-    --seed-max-desert 200 --seed-in-desert-dist 50
+    --seed-max-desert 450 --seed-in-desert-dist 150

-which generates denser seeds and provides more sensitive results for distant targets.
-The costs are longer (2-3X) indexing time, higher (1.5-2X) indexing memory and bigger (~1.5X) index size.
+Bigger values decrease the search sensitivity for distant targets, speed up the indexing speed, decrease the indexing memory occupation and decrease the index size.
 While the alignment speed is almost not affected.

 ### Does LexicMap support fungi genomes?

 Yes.
 LexicMap mainly supports small genomes including prokaryotic, viral, and plasmid genomes.
-Fungi can also be supported, just remember to increase the value of `-g/--max-genome` when running `lexicmap index`, which is used to skip genomes larger than 15Mb by default.
+**Fungi can also be supported, just remember to increase the value of `-g/--max-genome` when running `lexicmap index`, which is used to skip genomes larger than 15Mb by default**.

 ```
   -g, --max-genome int            ► Maximum genome size.
 Extremely large genomes (e.g., non-isolate